ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 Most (not all) of the binary operators are handled with one function `cg_binary` and likewise most unary operators are handled with `cg_unary`.

-Note: the precedence constants are the `C_EXPR_PRI_*` flavor because, naturally, parentheses will be generated based on the C rules during C codegen.
-Importantly, the AST still, and always, authoritatively encodes the user-specified order of operations -- there's no change there.
-The only thing that changes is where parentheses are needed to get the desired result.
-Some parens may need to be added, and some that were present in the original text might no longer be needed.
+>NOTE: the precedence constants are the `C_EXPR_PRI_*` flavor because, naturally, parentheses
+>will be generated based on the C rules during C codegen.
+Importantly, the AST still, and always,
+>authoritatively encodes the user-specified order of operations -- there's no change there.
+The
+>only thing that changes is where parentheses are needed to get the desired result.
+Some parens
+>may need to be added, and some that were present in the original text might no longer be needed.

 Here are some helpful examples: